lathulotus/djerba_db_tools/troubleshoot/README.md

 **TASK**: Archiving different versions of reports on the same requisition by:
 1. Identifying report types under attributes
 2. Using regular expressions to match report IDs (any version)
-3. Concatenating report type to the report ID
+3. Concatenating report type to the report ID (ex: reportID-v1_research_report.json)

-- Ex: reportID-v1_research_report.json
+## Appended Reports